Jeffcw96/blog/content/post/rabbitmq-direct-exchange/index.md

   1. Before process started, we need to first connect to the RabbitMQ.
   2. The next step is make connection with the channel and start creating our desire exchange by using `assertExchange()` method
      - In here we specify the following arguments value:
-       - exchange name which is `transports` in this example
+       - exchange name which is `jobs` in this example
-       - exchange type which is `fanout`
+       - exchange type which is `direct`
        - we didn't specify the options in this example but feel free to have a look on the availabe options at [here](https://amqp-node.github.io/amqplib/channel_api.html#channelassertexchange)
   3. And now, we can start publishing our message to the exchange by using [`publish()`](https://amqp-node.github.io/amqplib/channel_api.html#channel_publish) method with the following arguments:
-     - we can use back the exchange name we specified earlier **'transports'**
+     - we can use back the exchange name we specified earlier **'jobs'**
-     - `routingKey`, we could just left it as empty as it doesn't apply anything for `fanout` exchange type
+     - `routingKey` in this case played an important property as in the consumer binding queue process, the broker would need to refer this value and bind to the corresponding queue.
      - `payload`, Publish message only accepts **buffer** payload.
 To achieve this, we can first **stringify** our payload if it's an object and convert it into a Buffer by using [`Buffer.from`](https://www.w3schools.com/nodejs/met_buffer_from.asp)
      - `options`, we didn't specify the options in this example but feel free to have a look on the availabe options at [here](https://amqp-node.github.io/amqplib/channel_api.html#channel_publish)